AlfredSimpson/IT490-LongSoup/Broker/README.md

 ## Change Log:
+- worker.py Now is assigned to tempQueue and related hosts. will need workers on each of the queues/responses

 ### 10/7/2023:
 - Renamed directory from Rabbit to Broker.
 Deleted old files.
 Starting from scratch with a new direction